simalshakha/expence_tracker/README.md

 - Recommended Tool for Testing:
   Use **Postman** to test API endpoints.
 Make sure to:
-  1. First, obtain your access and refresh token by calling `/api/login/`.
+  1. First, obtain your access and refresh token by calling `/api/auth/login/`.
   2. Then, add the access token to the `Authorization` header as shown above.

+-Contact
+ For any questions or feedback, feel free to open an issue or contact me at sshakha350@gmail.com.